HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Difference between Strings and StringLists
+## Difference Between Strings and StringLists

 This is Stringlist in PowerShell: